Pureness and stable rank one for reduced twisted group $\mathrm{C}^\ast$-algebras of certain group extensions: Abstract

 \section{Abstract}

 The purpose of this note is to prove two results.
-First, we observe that discrete groups with property $\mathrm{P}_{\mathrm{PHP}}$ in the sense of Ozawa give rise to completely selfless reduced twisted group \Cs-algebras, thereby extending a theorem of Ozawa from the untwisted to the twisted case.
+First, we observe that groups with property $\mathrm{P}_{\mathrm{PHP}}$ in the sense of Ozawa give rise to completely selfless reduced twisted group \Cs-algebras, thereby extending a theorem of Ozawa from the untwisted to the twisted case.
+We also observe that an adaptation of property $\mathrm{P}_{\mathrm{PHP}}$ for an inclusion of groups implies that the associated inclusion of reduced twisted group \Cs-algebras is selfless in the sense of Hayes--Kunnawalkam Elayavalli--Patchell--Robert.
 Second, we show that reduced (twisted) \Cs-algebras of some group extensions of the form finite-by-$G$, with $G$ having the property $\mathrm{P}_{\mathrm{PHP}}$, have stable rank one and are pure, which implies strict comparison.
 Our results do not assume rapid decay, and extend a theorem of Raum--Thiel--Vilalta.
 Examples covered by our results include reduced twisted group \Cs-algebras of all acylindrically hyperbolic groups and all lattices in ${\rm SL}(n,\mathbb R)$ for $n\geq2$.